neondatabase/website/content/docs/cloud/concepts.md

 Neon cloud service is available for free during the [Limited and the Technical Preview](../roadmap).

-Free Tier users can only create three Projects in Neon.
-Projects created under Free Tier are subject to additional limits:
+Technical Preview Free Tier users can only create three Projects in Neon.
+Projects created under Technical Preview Free Tier are subject to additional limits:

 - Data size in the Project is limited to 10GB;
 - PITR time window is limited to 7 days of _reasonable usage_;